-Tobacco Product, Drug, and Alcohol Free Workplace
+Tobacco, Marijuana, Alcohol and Drug-Free Workplace

-All District workplaces are tobacco product, drug and alcohol product free.
+All District workplaces are tobacco product, marijuana, drug and alcohol product free.
 All employees are prohibited from:

-- Smoking or otherwise using a tobacco product, vapor product, or alternative nicotine product (tobacco includes, but is not limited to; cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco or any other tobacco or nicotine innovation) while on District premises or while performing work for the District; - Unlawfully manufacturing, dispensing, distributing, possessing, using, or being under the influence of a controlled substance while on District premises or while performing work for the District; and - Distributing, consuming, using, possessing, or being under the influence of alcohol while on District premises or while performing work for the District.
+- 1. Smoking or otherwise using a tobacco product, vapor product, or alternative nicotine product (tobacco includes, but is not limited to; cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco or any other tobacco or nicotine innovation) (marijuana products include but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for for smoking or vaping) while on District premises or while performing work for the District; - 2.
+Unlawfully manufacturing, dispensing, distributing, possessing, using, or being under the influence of a controlled substance while on District premises or while performing work for the District; including employees possessing a "medical marijuana" card and - 3.
+Distributing, consuming, using, possessing, or being under the influence of alcohol while on District premises or while performing work for the District.